It was "all" for "nothing": sharp phase transitions for noiseless discrete channels: Main Results

-Proposition \ref{prop:postCounting} offers a clean combinatorial way of establishing a vanishing MMSE (``all") in our context; one needs to prove the absence of solutions of \eqref{eq:observ2} which are at a constant distance from $\theta$.
+Proposition \ref{prop:postCounting} offers a clean combinatorial way of establishing the vanishing MMSE (``all") in our context; one needs to prove the (relative) absence of solutions of \eqref{eq:observ2} which are at a constant distance from $\theta$, establishing for example \eqref{assum:no_sol}.
 A clear benefit of such an approach is that one could possibly establish such a result by trying a (possibly conditional) union bound---or ``first moment"---argument.
-We investigate further the success of such an approach in what follows.
+We investigate further the power of establishing the ``all" result in what follows.

 We consider the following \textit{critical sample size}, where by $H(\cdot)$ we refer to the Shannon entropy of a discrete random variable and $Y=g(X,\theta)$ for a sample of $X \sim \cD_N$ and $\theta \sim (P_{\Theta})_N$.
-The significance of the sample size $n^*$ is highlighted in the following proposition which establishes that \eqref{assum:no_sol} can only hold if the number of samples is at least $n^*$. \begin{proposition} Suppose that Assumption \ref{assum:full_ov} is true.
-Then if the condition \eqref{assum:no_sol} holds for some sequence of sample sizes $n=n_N$, then
+The significance of the sample size $n^*$ is highlighted in the following proposition which establishes that the ``all" condition \eqref{mmse0} can only hold if the number of samples is at least $n^*$. \begin{proposition} Suppose that Assumption \ref{assum:full_ov} is true.
+If the ``all" condition \eqref{mmse0} holds for some sequence of sample sizes $n=n_N$, then

-\end{proposition} While we defer the proof of Proposition \ref{prop:lb} to the Appendix, we highlight some aspects for it which will be important in what follows.
-The key identity behind the proof of the Proposition is it always holds that where 1) $D$ stands for the Kullback-Leibler (KL) divergence (see e.g. \cite[Section 6]{PWlt}), 2) $P(Y^n,X^n)$ stands for the joint law of $(Y^n, X^n)$ generated by the observation model \eqref{eq:observ} and 3) $Q(Y^n,X^n)$ stands for the law of a ``null" model where the columns of $X^n$ are i.i.d. samples drawn from $\mathcal{D}$ and the entries of $Y^n$ are drawn in an i.i.d. fashion from the distribution of $Y=g(X,\theta)$ \textit{but independently from $X^n$}.
-As an outcome $P,Q$ share the same marginals but are distinct as joint distributions, as for example the latter has \textit{no hidden signal}.
+\end{proposition} While we defer the proof of Proposition \ref{prop:lb} to the Appendix \ref{sec:remain}, we highlight some aspects of it which will be important in what follows.
+The key identity behind the proof of the proposition is it always holds that where 1) $D$ stands for the Kullback-Leibler (KL) divergence (see e.g. \cite[Section 6]{PWlt}), 2) $P(Y^n,X^n)$ stands for the joint law of $(Y^n, X^n)$ generated by the observation model \eqref{eq:observ} and 3) $Q(Y^n,X^n)$ stands for the law of a ``null" model where the columns of $X^n$ are i.i.d. samples drawn from $\mathcal{D}$ and the entries of $Y^n$ are drawn in an i.i.d. fashion from the distribution of $Y=g(X,\theta)$ \textit{but independently from $X^n$}.
+As a result, the law of a single observation $(X_i, Y_i)$ is the same under $P$ and $Q$, but $P$ and $Q$ are distinct as joint distributions, as for example the latter has \textit{no hidden signal}.
 The identity \eqref{eq:key_id1_main} follows from algebraic manipulations which can be found in Appendix~\ref{app:conv}.
 The inequality in \eqref{ineq:key_id1} is implied by the non-negativity of the KL divergence.